xalt/xalt/docs/source/index.rst

 Installing XALT 2 is both straightforward and complicated.
 It is straightforward in that it only requires a configure step and **make install**.
-But it is complicated because a site will be required to taylor the filtering to meet their site's needs.
+But it is complicated because a site will be required to tailor the filtering to meet their site's needs.
 The install steps are divided into the following steps.

 .. toctree::